enigma-igm/highz_qso_arxiv/highz_qso_arxiv/arxiv/report/checkpoint-1.md

 - a list of non-qso for future reference
 - any qso we miss? (unfortunately no)
 - learn about the contaminants
+- refine obs stragetgy

 ## Data Reduction

 - What Pypeit is doing? (apply gain->subtract overscan->trim->orient->subtract bias->subtract dark->spatial flexure shift->flatfield)
 - Telescope specifications (e.g. for two IR instruments, we do dithering)

+this part need to be more eye-catching (dont need to much technical details)

 ## Current Status of the catalog construction